michelin/suricate/README.md

 repositories tab and add a new repository.
 You can choose to add either a local or remote repository (such as GitLab or GitHub).

+### Test New Section

+Add some text in a new section

 If you don't have a repository yet, you can create your own widgets repository by following the instructions provided in the [official open-source widgets GitHub repository](https://github.com/michelin/suricate-widgets), or use this repository directly.